 2. How you nurture the seed – Ace of Pentacles.
 As if my entire existence depends on it.
 That’s how it feels and it may well be the case.

-4. The harvest – Queen of Swords.
+4. The Harvest – Queen of Swords.
 I will have grown in wisdom and independence.
 I will be better at expressing myself without attachment to how it will be perceived.
-I will (hopefully) be a better writer too at the end of this cycle.
+Hopefully, I will be a better writer too at the end of this cycle.